ErpNetDocs/tech/modules/crm/clientcenter/billing/due-payments.md

 - **Currency** - The currency of the respective amount.
 - **Invoice No** - Number of the invoice document for which there is a due payment.
 Clicking the invoice number opens the corresponding invoice directly.

+### Open invoice

+In **Due Payments**, the **Invoice No** field is clickable and opens the corresponding invoice document directly.

+This allows users to review invoice details without manually searching for the invoice in the **Invoices** page.

+If the invoice is not accessible because of Client Center restrictions, an informative message is displayed instead of a system error.

 ### Expanded view

 With the Client Center's built-in **[Column Chooser](https://docs.erp.net/tech/modules/crm/clientcenter/grid-control.html#column-chooser)**, you can reveal more information about the payments in the table.